tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 rm /tmp/init.conf
 ```

-The developers were so nice, that they give us a comment, what the intent of the code it.
-Basically the code should do the initial setup of the plists.
-The plists are used as a configuration files for the software, so there might be possibility to influence the settings of the software.
+The developers were so nice that they left us a comment with the intent of the code.
+Basically, the code should do the initial setup of the plists.

 What are plists anyways?
-Property List (plist) files on macOS are XML or binary files used to store configuration information for applications, preferences, and other system-level settings.
-They are commonly used by macOS and its applications to store user and system settings in a structured format.
+Plists (Property Lists) are XML or binary files that store configuration information for applications, user and system preferences, and other system-level settings on MacOS systems.

+The plists for FortiClient store settings for the software, so there might be a possibility to influence the settings of the software.

-The codes starts with creation of a file `init.conf` in the `/tmp/` folder using the `touch` command.
-Touch command just make sure the file exists, so we do not need to do a race condition here and it is enough just to plant file in advanced and it will be used in later stages of the code.
-Afterwards it applies the XML config file by running `fcconfig` with parameter merge, which gives us also idea it might probably merge provided settings with the existing one.
-I wasn't able to find reliable documentation for the tool, but given the other clues, we can make an educated guess of its functionality.
+The code starts with the creation of a file `init.conf` in the `/tmp/` folder using the `touch` command.
+Touch command makes sure the file exists, so we do not need to do a race condition here it is enough just to plant a file in advance and it will be used in later stages of the code.
+Afterward, it applies the XML config file by running `fcconfig` with parameter merge, which also gives us an idea it might probably merge the provided settings with the existing one.
+I wasn't able to find reliable documentation for the tool, but given the other clues, I could make an educated guess about its functionality.

-Now, we believe we can influence the configuration of FortiClient during installation, but what can we achieve with such config?
-Luckily, Fortinet provides documentation for XML configuration files, which is the type that is used here by `fcconfig` tool to create the plists.
+Now, we believe we can influence the configuration of FortiClient during installation, but what can we achieve with such a config?
+Luckily, Fortinet provides documentation for XML configuration files, which is used by `fcconfig` tool to create corresponding plists.
 The [FortiClient XML Reference Guide](https://docs.fortinet.com/document/forticlient/7.0.7/xml-reference-guide/812076) shows that we can control practically every aspect of the FortiClient's settings.
-We can turn off/on all the components, like AV, vulnerability scans, removable media access, web filtering, firewall, etc. Additionally, while browsing the possibilities for VPN connection settings I was able to find possibility to run scripts on connect or on disconnect from VPN.
+It is possible to turn off/on all the components, like AV, vulnerability scans, removable media access, web filtering, firewall, etc. Additionally, while browsing the possibilities for VPN connection settings I found on connect/on disconnect directives that allow script as a sub-directive.
 Tada, and like that we have arbitrary code execution!

 Example exploitation scenarios:

-- With short-term access and limited permissions to a device, the attacker could plant configuration files in the `/tmp/` folder with VPN profile setup.
-One property of a VPN profile would be the `on_connect` property with arbitrary code that would be executed every time with attempt to connect to VPN within the security context of the application.
-The provided proof of concept snippet demonstrates execution of a TCP connection, potentially used for establishing persistence.
+- With short-term access and limited permissions to a device, the attacker could plant configuration files in the `/tmp/` folder with a VPN profile setup.
+One property of a VPN profile would be the `on_connect` property with arbitrary code that would be executed every time an attempt to connect to a VPN within the security context of the application.
+The provided proof of concept snippet demonstrates the execution of a TCP connection, potentially used for establishing persistence.

  ```
  ...